-Situations where there is no publicly available guidance create three potential issues:
+In our view, situations where there is no publicly available guidance create three potential issues:

-- 1. They increase the need for taxpayers to instruct domestic advisers (i.e. someone with experience and who understands the procedure within a Member State); - 2.
-Taxpayers with limited experience and/or smaller taxpayers less able to pay advisers may be at a disadvantage if they are unable to obtain professional help; and, - 3.
+- 1. They increase the need for taxpayers to instruct domestic advisers someone with experience and who understands the procedure within a Member State; - Taxpayers with limited experience and/or smaller taxpayers less able to pay advisers may be at a disadvantage if they are unable to obtain professional help; and - 3.
 They increase the risk of an inconsistent application of the rules by different offices and officers within a Member State, as interpretations and approaches may vary without published central guidance.

-It is clear that there is likely to be a financial impact of not having guidance published and made available to taxpayers.
+It is clear from the above that there is likely to be a financial impact of not having guidance published and made available to taxpayers.
 This is primarily concerned with necessitating the use of a domestic adviser or expert to navigate the legislation and also the procedure that is adopted.
 The lack of publicly available guidance could increase the cost of doing business in a particular Member State, as the taxpayer will be required to spend money on instructing an adviser to submit their application.
-The analysis contained in the Final Report addresses this issue from the perspective of businesses.
+Task 2, and the survey of businesses, will address this issue from a business' perspective.

 An overall effect of the limited availability of published guidance is on legal certainty.
 Specifically, without published guidance on the application of the law, taxpayers (both in a refund and reimbursement context) could face more uncertainty in knowing how the law will apply to them (or how the officer dealing with their case may interpret and apply the law).
-From the perspective of the domestic tax administration, any uncertainty could potentially result in more information being needed from taxpayers (as taxpayers are more likely to provide incorrect and/or incomplete information if there is uncertainty on the requirements) and also potentially more disputed claims.
+From the perspective of the domestic tax authorities, any uncertainty could potentially result in more information being needed from taxpayers (as taxpayers are more likely to provide incorrect and/or incomplete information if there is uncertainty on the requirements) and also potentially more disputed claims.